 For purposes of academic review by the Academic Standing Committee, a grade of I (for incomplete) is computed in the grade point average as an F. Students may be subject to a warning of academic probation or a warning of academic dismissal (as appropriate) until the I grade is made up by completion of required work by the published deadline.

 Foundation (First-Year) Evaluation

 At the end of the first semester and at any time during the second semester of the student’s Foundation year, there may be a review of any student whose performance indicates a probable inability to meet the requirements of the College.
 After review by the Experimental and Foundation Faculty, Experimental and Foundation Dean, and a member of the Academic Standing Committee, the student may be academically dismissed.
 A student who desires to return to RISD after being dismissed from Experimental and Foundation Studies may be required to re-apply for admission through the Admissions Office rather than be eligible for the readmission procedure.

 Academic Standing Committee

-The Academic Standing Committee (ASC), along with the student’s department head, reviews the academic performance of all students at the end of the fall and spring semesters.
-It also reviews the performance of students who attended the Summer Experimental and Foundation Studies Program as successful completion of that program may be specified as a condition of acceptance to RISD.
+The Academic Standing Committee (ASC), along with the student’s Department Head, review the academic performance of all students at the end of the Fall and Spring semesters.
+The committee also reviews the performance of students who attended the Summer Experimental and Foundation Studies Program, as successful completion of that program may be specified as a condition of acceptance to RISD.